dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 A_{z;\sigma = 1} &= \int_{0}^{1}TPF(\zeta)d(FPF(\zeta))\\
 &=\int_{0}^{1}FPF(\zeta)d(TPF(\zeta))\\
 \end{aligned}
-(\#eq:binaryTask-Az-EqVarModel)
+(\#eq:binary-task-Az-EqVarModel)
 \end{equation}

-Eqn. \@ref(eq:binaryTask-Az-EqVarModel) has the following equivalent interpretations:
+Eqn. \@ref(eq:binary-task-Az-EqVarModel) has the following equivalent interpretations:

 * The first form performs the integration using thin vertical strips, e.g., extending from x to x + dx, where for convenience x is a temporary symbol for FPF.
 The area can be interpreted as the average TPF over all possible values of FPF.
 * The second form performs the integration using thin horizontal strips, e.g., extending from y to y + dy, where for convenience y is a temporary symbol for TPF.
 The area can be interpreted as the average FPF over all possible values of TPF.

 By convention, the symbol $A_z$ is used for the area under the binormal model predicted ROC curve.
-In Eqn. \@ref(eq:binaryTask-Az-EqVarModel), the extra subscript $\sigma = 1$ is necessary to distinguish it from another one corresponding to the unequal variance binormal model to be derived later.
+In Eqn. \@ref(eq:binary-task-Az-EqVarModel), the extra subscript $\sigma = 1$ is necessary to distinguish it from another one corresponding to the unequal variance binormal model to be derived later.
 It can be shown that:

 \begin{equation}
 A_{z;\sigma = 1} = \Phi\left ( \frac{\mu} {\sqrt{2}} \right )
-(\#eq:binaryTask-Az-EqVarModel2)
+(\#eq:binary-task-Az-EqVarModel2)
 \end{equation}

 Since the ROC curve is bounded by the unit square, AUC must be between zero and one.
 If $\mu$ is non-negative, the area under the ROC curve must be between 0.5 and 1.
 The chance diagonal, corresponding to  $\mu = 0$, yields $A_{z;\sigma = 1} = 0.5$, while the perfect ROC curve, corresponding to infinite yields unit area.
 Since it is a scalar quantity, AUC can be used to less-ambiguously quantify performance in the ROC task than is possible using sensitivity - specificity pairs.